Marconi-Stem/fwl/_pages/Notes.md

       * Step Counter: Use the accelerometer to count steps.
       * Rock, Paper, Scissors: Use button presses and display.
    * Showcase & Review: Students demonstrate their projects, discuss challenges and successes.
-   * Next Steps: Resources for continued learning (online tutorials, other microcontrollers).
+   * Next Steps: Resources for continued learning (online tutorials, other micro-controllers).